WSN-2012/Bundle-Express/README.md

 3.  `/etc/init.d/monit restart`

 ### Start at boot ??????
 Do not forget to add the service to start at boot.
-E.g: `sudo update–rc.d bpf-service defaults`
+E.g: `sudo updateï¿½rc.d bpf-service defaults`

 ## License
 Copyright 2012 KTH